DOI-USGS/ghsc-esi-shakemap/doc/manual4_0/sg_architecture.rst

 See the section :ref:`sec-products-4` of the Users Guide for more on the format and content of *shake_result.hdf*.

-See :meth:`shakemap.coremods.gridxml` for the module's API documentation.

 info
 ```````

 ``info`` reads an event's *shake_result.hdf* and produces *info.json*,
 which contains metadata about the ShakeMap.

-See :meth:`shakemap.coremods.info` for the module's API
-documentation.

 kml
 ````